redonkulus/flashcards/README.md

 ## Background

-There are many free, perfectly fine flashcard sites on the web.
+There are many free, perfectly fine flashcard sights on the web.
 However, many with obtrusive ads or poor mobile web support.
 I wanted to create a simple, easily accessible web app for not only my kids, but for anyone else.
 An easy to use interface, that is mobile friendly and available offline were key requirements.

 Feel free to open an issue if you find something wrong or contribute code if you want to add new features.